ajalamarvellous/Diabetes-risk-factor/README.md

 Various machine learning algorithms were employed including Logistic regression, K Nearest Neighbors, Decision tree with the best being with highest accuracy being Logistics regression with a margin "C" attribute of 1

-The deployed model is accessible at [here] (http://bit.ly/3bQF8I1)
+The deployed model is accessible at [here](http://bit.ly/3bQF8I1)

-Please, note that this model cannot be used for medical purposes, it's only meant as an illustration of proof of concept
+##Please, note that this model cannot be used for medical purposes, it's only meant as an illustration of proof of concept.